 Now you would think that the language was specific enough for the taxpayers, right?
 However, you would be surprised by our focus groups at the lack of trust voters have for school board decisions on how public education dollars are spent.
 In fact, our past statewide Colorado surveys have found that 75% of voters think too much spending goes toward school administration and overhead costs, and not enough funding makes it into the classroom.
 So if you want your ballot initiative to pass, be really specific about how funds would be spent.

 2. Make Sure There is Zero Chance the Funds Could be Spent on Something Else

 Colorado voters absolutely loathe approving new revenue that was intended for a specific purpose only to see the funds go into a government “general fund”.
-Making it crystal clear to voters that the funding can only be spent on it’s intended purpose, such as teacher’s salaries, new construction or roads, is really important.
+Making it crystal clear to voters that the funding can only be spent on its intended purposes, such as teachers’ salaries, new construction, or roads, is really important.
 We believe this component was critical in passing Ballot Issue 2C in Colorado Springs, which is one of the most anti-sales tax regions in Colorado.
 This ballot measure asked the voters of Colorado Springs to approve a .62% sales tax increase to fund road repairs and improvements.
-Mayor John Suthers made it very clear that road repairs and improvements were the only thing that the money could go toward.
+Mayor John Suthers made it very clear that road repairs and improvements were the only things that the money could go toward.

 3. Sunset the Tax Automatically or Give Voters the Opportunity to Kill the Tax